martin650/martin650/README.md

 - 👀 Thank you for coming to my space.
 This is where I make magics and share it to the world!
-- 🌱 I’m currently learning Cybersecurity, Linux, Python, Automation, Data Science, and Machine Learning.
+- 🌱 I’m currently learning Cybersecurity, Linux, Python, Automation.
 - 💞️ I created cybersecurity portfolio.
 Please find it <a href="https://github.com/martin650/Cyber-Shujaa-Security-Analyst-Track" class="no-underline">here</a>
-- 🎯 Targeting Linux Foundation Certified Administrator, CompTIA A+ and CompTIA Security+ certifications in 2024.
 - 📫 Find me here.
 A new website is coming.
 Stay tuned!

 ## Projects
 - Detection Lab
+- CTFs Challenges
 - SOC Automation Project
-- ⚡ Fun fact: ...
+- ⚡
 -->